 Placebo-controlled trials.
-Three fair-quality systematic reviews summarized 18 trials to assess the effects of ACEIs on mortality following myocardial infarction.
-None assessed the internal validity of the included trials.
-The trials included in these reviews are listed in Evidence Table 6.
-One systematic review evaluated 15 randomized trials37, 42-55 (n=15,104) on the effects of ACEIs given for >6 weeks shortly after acute myocardial infarction on overall mortality, cardiovascular mortality, and sudden cardiac death.
+Two fair-quality systematic reviews summarized 18 trials to assess the effects of ACEIs on mortality following myocardial infarction.
+Neither review assessed the internal validity of the included trials.
+The trials included in the 2 previous reviews are listed in Evidence Table 6.
+One systematic review evaluated 15 randomized trials (n=15,104) on the effects of ACEIs given for >6 weeks shortly after acute myocardial infarction on overall mortality, cardiovascular mortality, and sudden cardiac death.
 Several of the trials were small (fewer than 100 subjects), and one used intravenous captopril.
-Another review evaluated four large (n>1000), short-term (4-6 weeks) placebo-controlled trials (CONSENSUS-II, GISSI-3, ISIS-4, CCS-1) of early ACEI treatment following acute myocardial infarction (n=98,496).
-One trial (CONSENSUS II) reported short- and long-term outcomes and was included in both systematic review, by the same group of researchers, evaluated data from five long-term trials in patients with left ventricular dysfunction or heart failure (SAVE, AIRE, TRACE, SOLVD treatment, SOLVD prevention).
-No systematic review was designed to assess the comparative efficacy of different ACEIs.
+The other review evaluated four large (n>1000), short-term (4-6 weeks) placebo-controlled trials (CONSENSUS-II, GISSI-3, ISIS-4, CCS-169) of early ACEI treatment following acute myocardial infarction (n=98,496).
+One trial (CONSENSUS II) for reported short- and long-term outcomes and was included in both systematic reviews.
+Another was a head-to-head trial, PROGRESS, which we discussed above.
+Neither systematic review was designed to assess the comparative efficacy of different ACEIs.

-Evidence Table 5 (results), Evidence Table 7(characteristics), and Evidence Table 8 (quality ratings) describe the trials that had 100 or more subjects and met our other inclusion criteria.
+Evidence Table 7 (characteristics), Evidence Table 5 (results), and Evidence Table 8 (quality ratings) describe the trials that had 100 or more subjects and met our other inclusion criteria.
 In addition to the trials examined in the 2 previous reviews, we identified 2 other trials of ACEIs in recent myocardial infarction: FAMIS and the Shanghai Second Prevention of AMI trial).
-Both were rated fair-quality.
+Both were rated fair quality.
 One other placebo-controlled trial evaluating zofenopril, an ACEI not currently available in the U.S., was not included.

 Captopril was evaluated in 6 placebo-controlled trials, and enalapril, ramipril, trandolapril, lisinopril, and fosinopril in one trial each.
 Odds ratios for overall mortality compared to placebo overlapped for each evaluated ACEI.
 No clear pattern of one ACEI being superior to any other for mortality outcomes following myocardial infarction could be seen from large placebo-controlled trials.
 The numbers-needed-to-treat across studies are not comparable because the duration of followup varied and because the study populations differed in the severity of myocardial infarction; the presence or absence of left ventricular dysfunction, the dose and timing of therapy; and the use of other medications.
-The proportion of patients receiving thrombolytics, for example, varied between studies: 44% in TRACE (trandolapril), 58% in AIRE (ramipril), and about 70% in ISIS-4 (captopril), GISSI-3 (lisinopril), and FAMIS (fosinopril).
+The proportion of patients receiving thrombolytics, for example, varied between studies: 44% in TRACE (trandolapril), 58% in AIRE (ramipril), 54 and about 70% in ISIS-4 (captopril), 68 GISSI-3 (lisinopril) and FAMIS (fosinopril).
 The results for each ACEI are summarized below and in Table 5.

+Captopril.
 Captopril has been demonstrated to reduce all-cause mortality and heart failure when given to recent MI patients who have asymptomatic LV dysfunction.
-In the SAVE trial, which was good-quality, mortality from all causes was significantly reduced in the captopril group (228 deaths/1115 patients, or 20 percent) as compared with the placebo group (275 deaths/1116 patients, or 25 percent, P = 0.019) after an average of 42 months.
+In the SAVE trial, which was good-quality, mortality from all causes was significantly reduced in the captopril group (228 deaths/1115 patients, or 20 percent) as compared with the placebo group (275 deaths/1116 patients, or 25 percent, P=0.019) after an average of 42 months.
 The number-needed-to-treat to prevent one death was approximately 20 patients.

-In the fair-quality Chinese Cardiac Study (CCS-1), which enrolled a broader spectrum of recent MI patients (with or without LV dysfunction), the combined end point (death + heart failure) was 1680/7468 (21.5%) in the captopril 12.5 mg tid group and 1733/7494 (23.1%) in the placebo group (P = 0.02).
+In the fair-quality Chinese Cardiac Study (CCS-1), which enrolled a broader spectrum of recent MI patients (with or without LV dysfunction), the combined end point (death + heart failure) was 1680/7468 (21.5%) in the captopril 12.5 mg tid group and 1733/7494 (23.1%) in the placebo group (p = 0.02).
 The effect on preventing heart failure alone was statistically significant, but the effect on mortality did not reach statistical significance (9.1% vs. 9.7%), except in the subgroup with anterior wall MI (8.6% vs 10.2%, NNT=63, P = 0.02).